Information Systems and Quantitative Sciences (ISQS)

 5345.
 Statistical Concepts for Business and Management (3).
 Statistical applications using the personal computer, with emphasis on proper presentation and interpretation of statistics in managerial settings.
 Topics include descriptive statistics, graphical methods, estimation, testing, regression, forecasting, and quality control.

 5347.
 Advanced Statistical Methods (3).
-Prerequisite: ISQS 5345.
-Discrete and continuous probability distributions, maximum likelihood, statistical methods for learning, prediction, and decision making in business.
+Discrete and continuous probability distributions, maximum likelihood, Bayesian methods, simulation, statistical methods for learning, prediction, and decision making.
+Uses calculus.

 5348.
 Applied Distribution-Free Statistics in Business (3).
 Prerequisite: ISQS 5345 or consent of instructor.
 Distribution-free statistical techniques of inference from non-normal populations and tests of nonparametric hypotheses applied to business problems.